matt328/portfolio/docs/blog/posts/vm_configuration.md

 sudo mkdir /storage0
 ```

 Next find where the device exists in the filesystem, in my case it was always `/dev/sdb` and format it with the ext4 filesystem.
+You can verify this by running `lsblk` and finding the new empty disk.

 ```bash
 sudo mkfs -t ext4 /dev/sdb